 So, during our trip to Rome, we took a train to Venice for a day and a half.
 Venice in a few words: breathtaking, magical, romantic.
 I have never seen anything like it.
 It’s so old world, yet so modern.
 It’s the guys in the striped shirts and the striped poles that I have dreamt of, but it is so much more.

 I was quite surprised when we got there, how packed it was.
 But we were in their “rush hour” of sorts as we got on their water metro and had to go through all of these stops with the various commuters.
 It was so cool how it was timed just like a modern subway.
 I never imagined that there would be such a thing.
-Maybe I am in the minority on that, but I only thought Venice would be filled with super old and musty (but gorgeous) buildings and historical spots.
+Maybe I am in the minority on that, but I only thought Venice would be filled with super old and musty (but gorgeous) buildings and historical spots and that part was true.

-I was however surprised at the amount of luxury brands that there were when we started walking around.
+I was however surprised at the amount of luxury brands that there were.
 It was like stepping out onto an ancient street and seeing old world Venice and then stepping into the future within a few steps to the Venetian version of Rodeo Drive.
 I didn’t like that so much.
 But I did love our romantic and whimsical digs for the night.
 Hotel Flora (https://www.hotelflora.it/) did not disappoint.
-The embroidered pillows, the lovely views, the fab brunch and the charm- Hotel Flora is definitely the place to stay.
+The embrodiered pillows, the lovely views, the fab brunch and the charm- Hotel Flora is definitely the place to stay.
 ML did good!

-After taking a quick peek at this fab place and changing our clothes, we walked onto the streets and breathed in the Venice air and looked at some of the independent shops.
+After taking a quick peek at this fab place and changing, we walked out onto the streets and breathed in the Venice air, and looked at some of the independent shops.
 We were starving at this point because it was around 2.
 We walked into a ridiculous touristy type restaurant where the servers were more like snake oil salesman.
 It was the worst food we had in Italy.
 Tip, don’t go to a place with a plastic covered patio and too anxious employees:).
-We did have decent food in Venice but this place was not it.
-If I can find the name, I will update you!
+We did have decent food in Venice but I don’t have as much to share because of our limited time there.

-Afterwards, we strolled by the gorgeous iconic scenes like the Doge Palace at dusk and the gondoliers and the pigeons on the square.
+Afterwards we strolled by the gorgeous iconic scenes like the Doge Palace at dusk and the gondoliers and the pigeons on the square.
 It was nice as it got dark because it emptied out a lot.
 I really wanted a gondola ride, but being the sweetheart I am, I told ML no because it was overpriced.
-Honestly it was getting cold and the experience seemed cheesy too once I was there to see it for myself.
-I was just grateful, experiencing it.
+Honestly it was getting cold and the experience seemed cheesy.
+I was just grateful to see it in action and didn’t want to break my guy’s wallet.
+Standing there with him was priceless.
 I just couldn’t believe I was actually there, and with my best friend.

 We had a nice dinner and wine at L’Opera, and then we turned in.
 It was very cold at night!
 Bring a leather jacket if you go in November!
 The next morning we had the brunch- there was a yogurt table with all of the fixings, a pastry table, protein table and bread table.
 Fresh marmalade and yummy condiments for everything.
 There were tons of drink options-Hot Chocolate, Americanos, Cappuccinos.
 We could not believe all of this was part of our stay.
 They did not skimp on any detail and the head chef (pictured below) had videos on the screen showing how to make dishes.